Diphtheria is caused by a bacterial infection that is now rare in countries where immunization is widespread.

 For skin diphtheria, doctors thoroughly clean sores with soap and water, and people are given antibiotics for 10 days.

-People who have recovered from diphtheria must be vaccinated Prevention Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure How Bacteria Shape Up) Corynebacterium diphtheriae... read more because infection does not guarantee immunity.
+People who have recovered from diphtheria must be vaccinated Prevention Diphtheria is a contagious, sometimes fatal infection of the upper respiratory tract caused by the gram-positive, rod-shaped bacteria (see figure ) Corynebacterium diphtheriae.
+Some types... read more because infection does not guarantee immunity.
 People can get this infection more than once.

 People who have had a severe infection recover slowly.
 They are advised not to resume activities too soon.
 If the heart was affected, even normal physical exertion may be harmful.